 As stated earlier, not everybody is entitled to damages.
 If you cannot show that you suffered a physical or financial harm, you will not receive any compensation.
 Some of our clients believe that they’re entitled to compensation simply because they were involved in an accident.
 They may ask us to sue the other driver for emotional distress.
 While emotional distress can be part of pain and suffering damages, if you haven’t suffered a legitimate injury, there is no point in suing.

-Your Car Accident Lawyer in Lawrenceville, Georgia Will Demand Damages on Your Behalf
+Your Car Accident Lawyer in Georgia, Georgia Will Demand Damages on Your Behalf

 Once you have proven fault, your Georgia personal injury attorney will need to prove your damages.
 Depending on the facts of your case, you may be entitled to any or all the following: